TIP #257: Object Orientation for Tcl

 +-------+

-Note that class instances create objects (or subclasses thereof), but Class instances create _Object_s (or subclasses thereof).
+Note that class instances create objects (or subclasses thereof), but Class instances create Objects (or subclasses thereof).

 Appendix: XOTcl Features Omitted from the Core OO System